JediRhymeTrix/remotasks-autosubmit/README.md

 - Notifications: The extension shows notifications to keep you updated about the timer progress.
 - Sound notification: The extension can play a sound when the timer ends.
 - Options page: You can customize the extension's behavior on the options page.
+- Customizable timer: You can set a custom time remaining for the extension to submit.
+The extension will submit when the timer is less than or equal to what is set in the options.
+The default value is 0 hours and 0 minutes.

 ## Options

 - Play sound when timer ends: You can choose whether to play a sound when the timer ends.
 This option is enabled by default.
 You can change it on the extension's options page.
+- Set time remaining: You can set a custom time remaining for the extension to submit.
+The default value is 0 hours and 0 minutes.

 ## Installation